An analysis of AS YOU LIKE IT (Shakespeare) by Dr. Joseph Suglia

 Far from being unlike “the envious court” [Ibid.], the Forest of Arden is the Forest of Envy.
 How can everyone be himself or herself in the Forest of Envy?
 Rosalind is herself AND himself.
 She envies, and identifies with, the male figure of Ganymede.
 The Forest of Envy is a forest in which Jacques the Melancholy envies Touchstone the clown: “O that I were a fool. / I am ambitious for a motley coat” [II:vii].
-It is a forest in which one identifies with one-who-is-other-than-what-one-is.
+It is a forest in which one is one-who-is-other-than-what-one-is.
 Oliver transforms into a New Self.
 Celia alienates herself from herself when she becomes Aliena; she is other-than-what-she-appears-to-be (“Aliena” means “stranger”).
 Everyone is a stranger to oneself in the Forest of Envy.

 At another moment, Rosalind does indeed act in the way that a man is expected to act.
 The unwept tears of Rosalind tell us everything that we need to know about Rosalind’s “performance” as a man.
 It is a performance that ceases to be a performance, that erases itself as a performance, and becomes the reality of what is being performed.
 Rosalind: